jez500/Drupal-PHPStorm-Live-Templates/README.md

-# PHPStorm Live Templates for Drupal 7
+# PHPStorm Live Templates for Drupal 7 and Drupal 8

 ## What ?
 Why ?